Statistical Inference on Tree Swallow Migrations with Random Forests: Localized Hypothesis Testing

-where $g(\bm{x})$ denotes the true mean prediction at $\bm{x}$ and $g_{\pi_1}(\bm{x})$ the true mean prediction at $\bm{x}$ across permuted versions of $X_1$.
+where the expectation is taken with respect to the training data and randomization.
 This procedure naturally extends to the more general case where any subset of the features is tested for significance by simply permuting that entire subset of features.
-Furthermore, this procedure remains valid whenever those features are simply removed from the alternative random forest instead of being permuted, though the permutation-based approach is generally considered more robust and reliable.
+Furthermore, this procedure remains valid whenever those features are simply removed from the alternative random forest instead of being permuted, though the permutation-based approach is generally considered more robust and reliable \citep{mentch2016quantifying}.